compsocialscience/summer-institute/2023/munich/apply.md

 #### In my application, can I submit a writing sample that is unrelated to Computational Social Science?

 Absolutely.
-SICSS-Munich invites applications from social scienctists who are still unfamiliar with Computational Social Science.
+SICSS-Munich invites applications from social scienctists (broadly conceived) who are still unfamiliar with Computational Social Science.